TimL20/icinga2api_py/doc/12_Basic_API_Client.rst

    req()

-The second one is for the usecase, that firing the request is done somewhere else as building it.
+The second one is for the usecase, that firing the request is done somewhere else than building it.

 Response parsing
 ----------------

-By default, any responses are ``models.APIResponse`` similiar to those returned directly returned from request.
-To change that behavior, you could create a subclass overriding the ``create_response`` of the ``API`` class, which is called with the original requests response.
+By default, any responses are :class:`icinga2api_py.models.APIResponse` similiar to those returned directly returned from request.
+To change that behavior, a subclass may override the ``create_response`` of the ``API`` class, which is called with the original ``requests.Response``.